SM Spirituality Media

 What it claims

-Most classical Indian formulations treat the direct recognition of brahman as the culmination of long preparatory practice.
-The student is given ethical training, devotional discipline and meditative cultivation; eventually, when the conditions are ripe, the recognition arrives.
+Most classical Indian formulations treat direct recognition of brahman§ as the culmination of long preparatory practice.
+The student receives ethical training, devotional discipline and meditative cultivation.
+Recognition arrives when the conditions are ripe.
 The direct path collapses that sequence.
-The investigation is offered to the student at the start, not at the end.
-The argument is that preparation is a mistaken metaphor: there is no door to walk through, because awareness is not located in a room one is outside.
-What is being asked for is not an attainment but a recognition, and a recognition does not need to be earned.
-The path's central instrument is first-person enquiry into the nature of awareness — what kind of thing it is, what its boundaries are, what changes about it when the contents of experience change — pursued in dialogue with a teacher whose role is to keep the enquiry from collapsing back into a search for an object.
+Investigation is offered at the start, not at the end.
+The argument is that preparation is a mistaken metaphor: awareness is not located in a room the student is standing outside.
+What is being asked for is not an attainment but a recognition.
+A recognition does not need to be earned.
+The central instrument is first-person enquiry into the nature of awareness: what kind of thing it is, what its limits are, what changes about it when the contents of experience change.
+This enquiry is pursued in dialogue with a teacher whose role is to keep it from collapsing into a search for an object.

 The lineage